voxeet/comms-sdk-react-native/README.md

 - React Native 0.66+

 For reference, see the [GitHub sample repository](https://github.com/dolbyio-samples/comms-sdk-react-native-getting-started).

+Please review [Supported Environments](https://docs.dolby.io/communications-apis/docs/overview-supported-environments) for more information on iOS and Android requirements.
 ### iOS

 - Xcode 12 with the iOS 14 support